mgramin/awesome-db-tools/README.md

 - [OmniDB](https://github.com/OmniDB/OmniDB) - Web tool for database management.
 - [Pgweb](https://github.com/sosedoff/pgweb) - Web-based database browser for PostgreSQL, written in Go and works on macOS, Linux and Windows machines.
 - [phpMyAdmin](https://github.com/phpmyadmin/phpmyadmin) - A web interface for MySQL and MariaDB.
+- [psequel](http://www.psequel.com) - PSequel provides a clean and simple interface for you to perform common PostgreSQL tasks quickly.
 - [Postico](https://eggerapps.at/postico) - A Modern PostgreSQL Client for the Mac.
 - [Robo 3T](https://github.com/Studio3T/robomongo) - Robo 3T (formerly Robomongo) is a shell-centric cross-platform MongoDB management tool.
 - [SQL Operations Studio](https://github.com/microsoft/sqlopsstudio) - A data management tool that enables working with SQL Server, Azure SQL DB and SQL DW from Windows, macOS and Linux.